VagTsop/endo-client/README.md

 ## SCSS (Sass)
 The application uses SCSS (Sass) for styling, allowing for modular and maintainable CSS.

-## Design Pattern
-Endofusion follows a 7-in-1 design pattern to structure the application code in a scalable and organized manner.

 ## Contributing
 We welcome contributions from the community!
 To contribute: